asymworks/FCBot/README.md

     objects:
       pages: all                    # Similar to `shapes: all`, `pages: all` will export all TechDraw Pages into a single
                                     # merged PDF file.

+  - name: FC Render
+    comment: Output a FreeCAD Screenshot
+    type: screenshot                # Type `screenshot` outputs use the built-in `screenshot` functionality of FreeCAD
+    filename: part.png              # Any file extension supported by FreeCAD can be specified here
+    objects:
+      - Part
+    options:
+      resolution: [2048, 2048]      # Specify the X and Y resolution for the export
+      camera: orthographic          # Camera mode can be `orthographic` or `perspective`
+      view: isometric               # Multiple view modes are possible, including a custom camera position (see below)
+      background: transparent       # Other color names can be passed here

+  - name: FC Render
+    comment: Output a FreeCAD Screenshot
+    type: screenshot
+    filename: part-custom-view.png
+    objects:
+      - Part
+    options:
+      resolution: [2048, 2048]
+      camera: orthographic
+      view:                         # Specify the camera position and view angle
+        x: 11.5
+        y: -20
+        z: 20
+        yaw: 30
+        pitch: 0
+        roll: 55
+      background: transparent

 ```